nextstrain/nextclade_data/docs/dataset-creation-guide.md

 A `pathogen.json` config file is required to use a dataset with Nextclade web.
 Luckily, it is very simple to create by hand.
 All that is required is the schema version, a manifest of files and their paths.
 In addition, it is recommended to include basic attributes for display in the UI, such as name of the virus and the reference sequence.

-Lastly, one can enable basic quality control for frame shifts, stop codons, missing or ambiguous nucleotides and mutation clusters.
+Lastly, one can enable basic quality control for frame shifts, stop codons, missing or ambiguous nucleotides, mutation clusters, and private mutations.

 ```json
 {